SIU Director’s Report - Case # 23-PCI-461

 Incident Narrative

 The evidence collected by the SIU, including interviews with police and non-police eyewitnesses, gives rise to the following scenario.
-As was his legal right, the SO did not agree an interview with the SIU or the release of his notes.

 In the evening of November 5, 2023, the OPP Dryden Detachment received a 911 call from a male who refused to identify himself and disconnected the line.
 The police traced the number to a room located at the Chalet Inn Motel, 184 Government Street, Dryden.
 Officers were dispatched to investigate.

 The Complainant was an occupant of the room together with his girlfriend and another couple.
 With the officers’ arrival, he decided to exit the rear door of the room, presumably to avoid apprehension.
 The Complainant was making his way across balcony divider railings when he noticed WO #2 advancing towards him.
-Turning to head in the other direction, the Complainant observed the SO and came to a stop before climbing over the railing.
+Turning to head in the other direction, the Complainant observed Officer #1 and came to a stop before climbing over the railing.
 WO #2 yelled at him not to jump but to no avail.
 The Complainant lowered himself, hung temporarily by the hands from the bottom of the balcony and then either fell or jumped to the ground below.

 Relevant Legislation